cloudnativetrainings/trainings/k1_fundamentals/02_initial-cloud-infra-with-terraform/README.md

 ## Initial Cluster Setup on GCE

-* Change your folder to the GCE terraform folder [`src/gce/tf-infra`](src/gce/tf-infra) for our terraform GCE code (You will find more terraform examples in the KubeOne repo: [`./examples/terraform/`](https://github.com/kubermatic/kubeone/tree/master/examples/terraform)).
+* Change your folder to the GCE terraform folder [`src/gce/tf-infra`](../src/gce/tf-infra) for our terraform GCE code and initialize terraform (You will find more terraform examples in the KubeOne repo under [`examples/terraform`](https://github.com/kubermatic/kubeone/tree/master/examples/terraform) folder.
   ```bash
   cd $TRAINING_DIR/src/gce/tf-infra
   terraform init
   ```

 * Configure terraform setup

   Update the `terraform.tfvars` file in the folder.
 The file will contain specific information about the cluster you are about to create:
   ```hcl-terraform
   cluster_name = "k1"